snabbco/snabb/src/apps/intel_mp/README.md

 *Optional*.
 A twelve-bit integer (0-4095).
 If set, incoming packets from other VLANs are dropped and outgoing packets are tagged with a VLAN header.

+— Key **mirror**

+*Optional*.
+A table.
+If set, this app will receive copies of all selected packets on the physical port.
+The selection is configured by setting keys of the *mirror* table.
+Either *mirror.pool* or *mirror.port* may be set.

+If *mirror.pool* is `true` all pools defined on this physical port are mirrored.
+If *mirror.pool* is an array of pool numbers then the specified pools are mirrored.

+If *mirror.port* is one of "in", "out" or "inout" all incoming and/or outgoing packets on the port are mirrored respectively.
+Note that this does not include internal traffic which does not enter or exit through the physical port.

+— Key **rxcounter**

+— Key **txcounter**

+*Optional*.
+Four bit integers (0-15).
+If set, incoming/outgoing packets will be counted in the selected statistics counter respectively.
+Multiple apps can share a counter.
+To retrieve counter statistics use `Intel:get_rxstats()` and `Intel:get_txstats()`.

+— Key **rate_limit**

+*Optional*.
+Number.
+Limits the maximum Mbit/s to transmit.
+Default is 0 which means no limit.
+Only applies to outgoing traffic.

+— Key **priority**

+*Optional*.
+Floating point number.
+Weight for the *round-robin* algorithm used to arbitrate transmission when *rate_limit* is not set or adds up to more than the line rate of the physical port.
+Default is 1.0 (scaled to the geometric middle of the scale which goes from 1/128 to 128).
+The absolute value is not relevant, instead only the ratio between competing apps controls their respective bandwidths.
+Only applies to outgoing traffic.

+For example, if two apps without *rate_limit* set have the same *priority*, both get the same output bandwidth.
+If the priorities are 3.0/1.0, the output bandwidth is split 75%/25%.
+Likewise, 1.0/0.333 or 1.5/0.5 yield the same result.

+Note that even a low-priority app can use the whole line rate unless other (higher priority) apps are using up the available bandwidth.

 — Key **rsskey**

 *Optional*.
 The rsskey is a 32 bit integer that seeds the hash used to